BorisRado/slower_simple_examples/README.md

 From a programming perspective, the framework consists of three main components:

 * `Client`: locally train a model possibly by leveraging the server to offload part of the computational burden. `slwr` clients are equivalent to their counterparts in `flwr`.
-* `ServerModel` receive requests sent by the clients, process such requests and possibly compute some value, that is returned to the client that made the request.
+* `ServerModel` receive requests sent by the clients, process such requests and possibly (1) update their state and (2) compute some value, that is returned to the client that made the request.
 * `Strategy` coordinate the training process.
 Notably, strategies determine which clients should train in the current training epoch, configures the clients, configures one or more `ServerModels`, and routes client requests to the server model that should handle them.